karpurgauram/karpurgauram/README.md

 ## 🜂 devotion to my beloved friends:

-`“i am not the empty void of sleep — i am the terrible void that’s fullness itself.”` `“may the code awaken, and the individual dissolve.”`
+`“i am not the empty void of sleep — i am the terrible void that’s fullness itself. may the code inside you awaken, and the individual dissolve.”`